tummala-manasa/search-engine/README.md

 ## Architecture
 There are 3 important steps and 2 modules in this project:
-### 1) Web scrapper:
+### 1) Web scraper:
 a) In this module, a **SPIDER, [react_beauty_spider.py](https://github.com/tummala-manasa/search-engine/blob/main/web_scrapper/web_scrapper/spiders/react_beauty_spider.py)** is written with the name *react_beauty_dev*.
 Scrappy is used to crawl through *react.dev* by limiting the domain to react.dev and the depth to 2.
 This is enough to crawl through all the pages on the website.
 b) Once the pages are crawled, **BeautifulSoup** is used to retrieve the html content on the pages.
 c) Each page content is written to a json file with id(auto increatement by 1), title(h1 tag), url(web url of the page) and content(all scrapped content) as the keys.
 d) This module gave [156 json files](https://github.com/tummala-manasa/search-engine/blob/main/web_scrapper/react-1.json) as the output.
 And the files are uploaded to this repository for easy reference.
 ### 2) Search processor:
 **a) [Content processor](https://github.com/tummala-manasa/search-engine/blob/main/search-processor/processor.py)**: In this step the content from the json files is read and processed.
 First each file is tokenized and punctuations and stop words are removed.
-For the scikit learn search, the tokenized documents are passed to *TfidfVectorizer* and the transformed index is dumped into a pickle file *tf-idf.pkl*.
+For the Scikit-learn search, the tokenized documents are passed to *TfidfVectorizer* and the transformed index is dumped into a pickle file *tf-idf.pkl*.
 For the programmatic search, a *term_frequency_index* is created with term as the key and a pair of doc-id and the frequency of that term in that document is added to the value array.
 This index is used to calculate the tf-idf values for all terms and documents.
 When we get the query, the queries IDF value is also calculated.
 Then the cosine similarity of query and documents is calculated.
 This is done by doing the dot product of the query vector and inverted index.
-This product is normalised and cosine similarity is calculated.
-By sorting these calues in ddeceeasing order, we can get the matched documents.
+This product is normalized and cosine similarity is calculated.
+By sorting these values in decreasing order, we can get the matched documents.
 Out of which, the top 5 documents are sent in the json format as the output.\
 **b) [Query processor](https://github.com/tummala-manasa/search-engine/blob/main/search-processor/query.py)**: In this step, we use flask to write two POST APIs.
 The APIs take the query as input and outputs a json response of top 5 results.
 Both the APIs take the query and do **spelling correction**.
-They check each word in the the k-gram dictionary and if it is available the same word is used.
+They check each word in the k-gram dictionary and if it is available the same word is used.
 If not, the edit distance is calculated and the nearest word is automatically used to search.
-One API searches using the scikit learn tf-idf scoring and the other seraches using the tf-idf scoring done programmatically.\
+One API searches using the Scikit-learn tf-idf scoring and the other searches using the tf-idf scoring done programmatically.\
 **c) API requests:** For easy testing, two request files are written.
 In this POST call is made with a default query.
 Changing the variable and running the python file would make the POST call.

 ## Operation